TRAVEL GUIDES

 Dining table set with wine glasses, cutlery, and napkins overlooking a beach with parasols and the ocean.

-While we haven't had the chance to stay the nigh at Hostal Spa Empúries, we heard through family that it's an excellent choice for unwinding.
-It's a bit farther north from our usual Costa Brava but its location neighbors the Greek and Roman ruins of Empúries.
+While we haven't had the chance to stay the nigh at Hostal Spa Empúries, we come every now and then to eat at their restaurant or their chiringuito by the beach.
+It's a bit farther north from our usual Costa Brava but its location neighbors the Greek and Roman ruins of Empúries which are also nice to see.
 Moreover, the spa facilities appear to be top-notch!

 L’Escala, Costa Brava